-2018 is set to be the year the majority of accounting and bookkeeping firms go paperless with cloud-based software.
+The majority of accounting and bookkeeping firms are going paperless with cloud-based software.

 6 REASONS WHY GOING PAPERLESS BENEFITS YOUR CLIENTS